Salmon Patties with Tartar Sauce (Video)

 Salmon Patties with Tartar Sauce are an inexpensive and delicious meal that’s a fun childhood memory for me.
-And through the years I’ve adapted my mom’s Salmon Patties into a version that’s low-carb and gluten-free.
+And through the years I’ve adapted my mom’s recipe for this into a version that’s low-carb and gluten-free.

 What ingredients do you need for this recipe?